Simplyalex99/MachineLearning/README.md

 ## Status:

-Currently learning linear regression for multivariable and using One-hot-encoding algorithm for string catergories.
+Currently learning KNN with image classification.
 Will continue to learn more algorithms.